Schwerin Castle: Renaissance (15th–18th centuries)

-Recent times (since the 19th century)
+19th century onward

 In 1837, the ducal residence moved back to Schwerin, but the building was in relatively bad condition, and the Grand Duke disliked the individual buildings' incongruent origins and architectural styles.

 Grand Duke Friedrich (1800–1842) instructed his architect Georg Adolph Demmler (1804–1886) to remodel the palace.
-However a few months later, construction was halted by his successor, Friedrich Franz II (1823–1883), who wanted a complete reconstruction of the historic site.
+A few months later, construction was halted by his successor, Friedrich Franz II (1823–1883), who wanted a complete reconstruction of the historic site.
 Only some parts of the building dating from the 16th and 17th centuries were retained.

 Dresden architect Gottfried Semper (1803–1879) and Berlin architect Friedrich August Stüler (1800–1865) could not convince the Grand Duke of their plans.
-Instead, Demmler included elements of both of them into his plan, but found inspiration in French Renaissance castles.
+Instead, Demmler included elements from both of them into his plan, but found inspiration in French Renaissance castles.
 The castle became the most admired masterpiece of the student of Karl Friedrich Schinkel.
 He also planned a government building in 1825–1826 located at Schlossstraße (today the State Chancellery).
 Renaissance châteaux of the Loire Valley (such as Chambord) also inspired him and contributed to the construction from 1843 until 1851.
-His successor Stüler again made a few alterations, and included an equestrian statue of Niklot and the cupola.
+His successor, Stüler, again made a few alterations, including an equestrian statue of Niklot and the cupola.

 Heinrich Strack (1805–1880) from Berlin was chosen for the interior design.
 Most of the work was carried out by craftsmen from Schwerin and Berlin.
 A fire destroyed about a third of the palace in December 1913.
 Only the exterior reconstruction had been completed when the revolution of 1918 resulted in the abdication of the Grand Duke.
-The castle later became a museum and in 1948 the seat of the state parliament.
+The castle later became a museum and, in 1948, the seat of the state parliament.
 The German Democratic Republic used the palace as a college for kindergarten teachers from 1952 to 1981.
 Then it was a museum again until 1993.
 The Orangerie had been a technical museum since 1961.
 From 1974 on, some renovated rooms were used as an art museum.

-Since late 1990, it is once again a seat of government, as the seat of the Landtag (the state assembly of the State of Mecklenburg-Vorpommern).
-Since then there have been massive preservation and renovation efforts.
+Since late 1990, it has once again been a seat of government as the seat of the Landtag (the state assembly of the State of Mecklenburg-Vorpommern).
+Since then, there have been massive preservation and renovation efforts.
 Most of these were finished by 2019.